• Home

 • Services as a resource for those with questions regarding injured or orphaned wildlife as well as facilitating remote triage

-• Discounted fees for emergency intervention and care of injured wildlife brought to AVS by the public
+• Emergency intervention and care of injured wildlife brought to AVS by the public (within Federal & State legal statutes)

 • Pro bono services for capture and rescue of suffering wildlife requiring immediate intervention (at doctor's discretion)